vikasrs4u/Chat-On/README.md

 # Chat On
-Chat On is a Chat app for iPhone that lets you chat with logged in user.
+Chat On is a Chat app for iPhone that lets you chat with all the logged in user.
 Chat On is powered by Firebase real-time database and everyone logged into the app will get your message in realtime and can reply for the same.

 ### App Login Demo